moodlebox/moodlebox/README.md

 A project to build a Moodle server and Wi-Fi router on a Raspberry Pi 3.

-## How to use a MoodleBox
+## The MoodleBox Documentation

 Visit the [MoodleBox web site](https://moodlebox.net) for more information about the MoodleBox features or any question about the usage of a MoodleBox.

+### Asking Support Questions

+We have an active [discussion forum](https://discuss.moodlebox.net/) where users and developers can ask questions.
+Please don't use the GitHub issue tracker to ask questions.

-## Building the MoodleBox
+## Building the MoodleBox disk image from scratch

+> If you just want to use a MoodleBox, __you don't need__ to build the MoodleBox disk image yourself.
+Just [download the MoodleBox image](https://moodlebox.net/download) and follow the instructions on the [MoodleBox web site](https://moodlebox.net).

-To build a MoodleBox from scratch with this script, you need a Raspberri Pi 3 (Wi-Fi!) and follow these instructions.
+To build a MoodleBox from scratch with this script, you need a Raspberri Pi 3 or 3B+ (Wi-Fi!).

 1. Clone Rasbpian Stretch Lite on your microSD card.
 1. Create a `ssh` file on the `boot` partition, e.g. using `touch ssh`.